symfony/symfony-docs/contributing/documentation/overview.rst

 Pull Request Format
 ~~~~~~~~~~~~~~~~~~~

-To ease the core team's work, the pull request description must include the
+Unless you're fixing some minor typos, the pull request description must**
-following checklist to ensure that contributions may be reviewed without
+include the following checklist to ensure that contributions may be reviewed
-needless feedback loops and that your contributions can be included into
+without needless feedback loops and that your contributions can be included
-the documentation as quickly as possible:
+into the documentation as quickly as possible:

 .. code-block:: text